AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

-An in out parameter will allow read and write access to the object passed as parameter, so in the example above, we can see that A is modified after the call to multiply.
+An in out parameter will allow read and write access to the object passed as parameter, so in the example above, we can see that A is modified after the call to Swap.

 .. attention::

-    While in-out parameters look a bit like references in C++, or regular parameters in Java that are passed by-reference, the ARM does not mandate by reference passing for in out parameters in general.
+    While in out parameters look a bit like references in C++, or regular parameters in Java that are passed by-reference, the Ada language standard does not mandate "by reference" passing for in out parameters except for certain categories of types as will be explained later.

     In general, it is better to think of modes as higher level than by-value versus by-reference semantics.
-For the compiler, it means that an array passed as an in parameter might be passed by reference under the covers, because it is more efficient (which does not change anything for the user since he cannot modify the original object anyway).
-Conversely, an in-out parameter of a discrete type will always be passed by copy (which is more efficient on most architectures).
+For the compiler, it means that an array passed as an in parameter might be passed by reference, because it is more efficient (which does not change anything for the user since the parameter is not assignable).
+However, a parameter of a discrete type will always be passed by copy, regardless of its mode (which is more efficient on most architectures).

 Out parameters
 ~~~~~~~~~~~~~~

-Finally, the last mode is reserved for the cases where you only want to write
+The "out" mode applies when the subprogram needs to write to a parameter that
+might be uninitialized at the point of call.
+Reading the value of an out
+parameter is permitted, but it should only be done after the subprogram has
-to a parameter.
-This allows to have parameters that behave a bit like return
+assigned a value to the parameter.
+Out parameters behave a bit like return
-values act for functions.
+values for functions.
+When the subprogram returns, the actual parameter
+(a variable) will have the value of the out parameter at the point of return.

 .. admonition:: In other languages

-    Ada doesn't have a tuple construct, or by another means allows to return
+    Ada doesn't have a tuple construct and does not allow returning multiple
-    multiple values from a subprogram (except by declaring a full blown record
+    values from a subprogram (except by declaring a full-fledged record type).
-    type).
-Hence, a way to return multiple values from a subprogram is to use
+    Hence, a way to return multiple values from a subprogram is to use out
-    out parameters.
+    parameters.

 For example, a procedure reading integers from the network could have one of
-the following prototypes:
+the following specifications:

 .. code:: ada
     :class: ada-syntax-only